-Given that greywater use will be launched and promoted at the Great Gardens Workshop in November, it is considered necessary that ongoing promotion is maintained during 2007 onwards.
+Given that greywater use was launched and promoted at the Great Gardens Workshop in November 2006, it is considered necessary that ongoing promotion is maintained during 2007 onwards.

-Code of Practice for the Reuse of Greywater in Western Australia
+- Attachment 1.
+Code of Practice for the Reuse of Greywater in Western Australia - Attachment 2.
+Greywater Reuse Systems Approved by the Department of Health - Attachment 3.
+Council Report CJ074-04/06 'Proposal to Promote the Use of Greywater within the City.

-- 2. Greywater Reuse Systems Approved by the Department of Health - 3.
-Council Report CJ074-04/06 'Proposal to Promote the Use of Greywater within the City. - 4.
+Attachment 4.
 Manly Council Greywater Reuse Policy